-Individuals, families and businesses can support our community's resiliency by doing their part in being personally prepared for up to one week and ensuring their emergency plans and business continuity plans are in place.
+Individuals, families and businesses can support our community's resiliency by doing their part in being personally prepared for up to 72 hours and ensuring their emergency plans and business continuity plans are in place.

 Emergency Operations Centre

-During a major emergency or incident, the Emergency Operations Centre (EOC) brings together representatives from Edmonton’s City departments and emergency response community to strategically coordinate resources in support of on-scene operations and activities.
+During a disaster or major emergency, the Emergency Operations Centre (EOC) brings together representatives from the City of Edmonton and the emergency response community to strategically coordinate resources in support of response and recovery activities.

 Emergency Support Response Team

-The Emergency Support Response Team (ESRT) is an operational unit within the Office of Emergency Management.
-ESRT provides support to people displaced from their homes during an emergency or disaster, addressing immediate needs such as shelter, food and clothing.
+The Emergency Support Response Team (ESRT) is an operational unit that provides support to people displaced from their homes during an emergency or disaster, addressing immediate needs such as shelter, food and clothing.

-Depending on the type and the severity of the emergency, ESRT may set up one or several reception centres for individuals displaced from their homes.
+Depending on the type and severity of the emergency, ESRT may activate Reception Centres for citizens displaced from their homes.

-If a Reception Centre set up in your area or in your community, and you live in the affected area, it is IMPORTANT to personally register - even if you choose to stay with family or friends.
+If a Reception Centre is established in your area or community, and you live in the affected area, it is IMPORTANT to personally register - even if you do not require assistance and choose to stay with family or friends.
 Emergency responders use the registration process to ensure all affected residents are accounted for and safe.